mbaze/Z80-Bits/string-length.md

       sbc   hl,bc
 ```

-On 8-bit systems, especially when dealing with user input or shorter messages, we can often assume a maximum
+On 8-bit systems, especially when dealing with user input or shorter messages, we can often
+assume that strings are at most 255 bytes long, including the terminating zero.
+Under that
-string length of 255 bytes.
-Under that assumption, the routine becomes remarkably compact:
+assumption, the routine becomes even more compact:
 ```
 ; Input: HL = string address
 ; Output: A = string length